About Us

 Mission Statement

-The Mid-Atlantic ADA Center is one of ten regional centers established to provide training, information, and technical assistance on the Americans with Disabilities Act (ADA) to businesses, consumers, schools, and state and local governments.
+The Mid-Atlantic ADA Center is one of ten regional centers established to provide training, information, and technical assistance on the Americans with Disabilities Act (ADA).

-(grant # H133A110017) under the U.S. Department of Education, each of the regional ADA center has a toll-free line staffed by specialists who can answer specific questions on the ADA.
-Private businesses, individuals with disabilities, employers, architects, local government representatives, and other interested parties can call for advice and information on what is required, who is covered, and how to work through a disability-related question.
+The Mid-Atlantic ADA Center has a staff of specialists who can answer specific questions on the ADA.
+Private businesses, individuals with disabilities, employers, architects, local government representatives, and other interested parties can call for guidance and information on what is required, who is covered, and how to work through a disability-related question.

-The Mid-Atlantic ADA Center also works with its affiliates in Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia to provide free or low-cost training programs to help employers, service providers and businesses understand and comply with the law.
+The Mid-Atlantic ADA Center also provides free or low-cost training programs to help those with rights and responsibilities understand and comply with the law.
 A training or presentation can be tailored to the interests of the audience, and can be a simple overview or an in-depth review of a particular area of the law.

-, a non-profit organization established in 1986, administers the Mid-Atlantic ADA Center.
-TransCen is known for its expertise in school to work transition initiatives, training and technical assistance expertise, and advocacy efforts for an inclusive workplace for all individuals.
-TransCen administers federally and privately-funded research and demonstration projects in school to work transition, school/business partnerships, systems change in education, natural supports in the workplace, and comprehensive case management for youth with severe emotional disabilities.
+TransCen, Inc. a non-profit organization established in 1986, administers the Mid-Atlantic ADA Center.
+TransCen is known for its expertise in school-to-work transition initiatives, training and technical assistance expertise, and advocacy efforts promoting workplace and community inclusion.
+TransCen administers federally and privately-funded research and demonstration projects, school/business partnerships, systems change in education, natural supports in the workplace, and comprehensive case management for youth with severe emotional disabilities.